deep-compute/kwikapi/README.md

 To see available API methods the URL will be http://localhost:8888/api/apidoc for default version

-To check API methods under specific version we can provide url as http://localhost:8888/api/version/apidoc
+To check API methods under specific version we can provide URL as http://localhost:8888/api/version/apidoc

 ```python
 >>> import json